A Randomized Incremental Algorithm for the Hausdorff Voronoi Diagram of Non-crossing Clusters: Introduction

 \subsection{Our Contribution}

-In this paper we give a randomized incremental algorithm to compute the Hausdorff Voronoi diagram of a family of $\nclus$ non-crossing clusters, based on point location.
-Clusters are inserted in random order one by one, while the diagram computed so far is maintained in a dynamic data structure, where generalized point location queries can be answered efficiently.
-To insert a cluster, a representative point in the new Voronoi region of this cluster is first identified and located, and then the new region is traced while the data structure is updated ~\cite{Boissonat-curved_vd,devillers-delaunay_hier,KARAVELAS-vd_of_co_in_the_plane}.
+In this paper we give a randomized incremental approach to compute the Hausdorff Voronoi diagram of a family of $\nclus$ non-crossing clusters, based on point location.
+Non-crossing clusters is the condition under which Voronoi regions are connected and the combinatorial complexity of the Hausdorff diagram is $O(n)$.
+In addition, it is of interest to our motivating application, where the number of crossing clusters is typically small and can possibly be regarded as zero.

-In case of the Hausdorff Voronoi diagram, a major technical challenge is to quickly identify a representative point that lies in the new Voronoi region.
-This is difficult because: (a)~the region of the new cluster might not contain any of its points, (b)~the region of the new cluster might be empty, and (c)~sites have non-constant size and thus the computation of a bisector or answering an \emph{in-circle test} require non-constant time.
-Furthermore, the addition of a new cluster may make an existing region empty.
+In our algorithm, clusters are inserted in random order one by one, while the diagram is maintained in a dynamic data structure, which can answer various types of point location queries efficiently.
+To insert a cluster, a \emph{representative point} in the new Voronoi region is first identified, and then the new region is traced around it, while the data structure is updated.
+This general technique has been followed previously by randomized algorithms to construct the Voronoi diagram of convex objects and the Delaunay triangulation~\mbox{\cite{Boissonat-curved_vd,devillers-delaunay_hier,KARAVELAS-vd_of_co_in_the_plane}}.
+Identifying a representative point in the new Hausdorff Voronoi region is a major technical challenge in the construction of the Hausdorff diagram.
+This is difficult for the Hausdorff diagram because: (a)~the region of the new cluster might not contain any of its points, (b)~clusters have non-constant complexity, and (c)~the addition of a new cluster may make an existing region empty.

-The dynamic data structure that we use is a variant of the \emph{Voronoi hierarchy}~ \cite{KARAVELAS-vd_of_co_in_the_plane}, which in turn is inspired by the Delaunay hierarchy~\cite{devillers-delaunay_hier}, and which we augment with the ability to efficiently handle the difficulties listed above.
-We also exploit a technique by Aronov \emph{et al.}~\cite{aronov06data} to efficiently query the static farthest Voronoi diagram of a cluster.
+The dynamic data structure that we use is a variant of the \emph{Voronoi hierarchy}~\cite{KARAVELAS-vd_of_co_in_the_plane}, which in turn is based on the Delaunay hierarchy~\cite{devillers-delaunay_hier}, and which we augment so that it can efficiently handle the difficulties listed above.
+Our augmentation of the Voronoi hierarchy may be of interest to incremental constructions of other non-standard types of generalized Voronoi diagrams.
 The expected running time of our algorithm is $O(n\log{n}\log{\nclus})$ and the expected space complexity is $O(n)$.
-The augmentation of the Voronoi hierarchy introduced in this paper may be of interest for incremental constructions of other non-standard types of generalized Voronoi diagrams.
-Our algorithm can also be implemented in \emph{deterministic} $O(n)$ space and $O(n\log^2{n}(\log\log{n})^2)$ expected running time, using the dynamic point location data structure by Baumgarten~\emph{et al.}~\cite{Baumgarten}, while applying a simplified type of \emph{parametric search} similarly to Cheong~\emph{et al.}~\cite{fpvd2011cg}.
+To achieve this time complexity, we also exploit a technique by Aronov {et al.}~\cite{aronov06data} to efficiently query the static farthest Voronoi diagram of a given cluster.